A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Introduction

 \section{Introduction}

 Markov jump processes in continuous time and with general state space form a fundamental class of stochastic processes.
 They are often called Markov chains when the state space is discrete and countable (finite or infinite).
 If the state space is infinite, the phenomenon of explosion can take place and it consists of the accumulation of infinitely many jumps in finite time.
-We consider here an unperturbed system modeled by a general Markov jump process with time-homogeneous transition kernel, assuming that explosion does not take place almost surely.
-We then apply a time-dependent weak perturbation such that the perturbed process is again a Markov jump process (now with time-dependent transition kernel), whose law on the path space associated to a finite time interval $[0,t]$ of observation is absolutely continuous (when explosion does not take place) w.r.t.\ the corresponding law of the unperturbed Markov jump process.
+We consider here an unperturbed system modelled by a general Markov jump process with time-homogeneous transition kernel, assuming that a.s.\ explosion does not take place.

+We study the linear response of the system in two regimes.
+In the first regime we take a time-dependent weak perturbation and a fixed initial distribution, i.e.~not depending on the perturbation.
+In the second regime, restricting to finite state spaces, we consider a time-periodic weak perturbation and take as initial distribution the one producing the oscillatory steady state in the perturbed dynamics.
+In both regimes we focus on the linear response of the expected value of observables at a fixed time and of the expected value of empirical additive functionals in the time interval $[0,t]$ under observation, while in the second regime we also give a mathematical formulation of the complex mobility matrix.